naho-source/tapreceipt/README.md

 Day 1: Development environment and GitHub repository setup.

 Day 2: Built the first HTML digital receipt with item quantities, prices, tax, and total.

+Day 3: Added basic styling and made the receipt layout work better on smaller screens